How to Change Your Boiling Water Tap's Filter

 How much will it cost?

-Keeping your tap's filter clean and free from any impurities is essential for preserving the tap's components from limescale and other mineral deposits.
-By regularly changing your filter you can ensure that you enjoy crystal-clear, purified boiling water on tap whenever you need it.
+Keeping your tap’s filter clean and free from any impurities is essential for protecting the tap and its components from limescale and other mineral deposits.
+By changing your filter as part of regular maintenance you can ensure that you enjoy crystal-clear, purified boiling water on tap whenever you need it.

 Forgetting to replace your boiling water tap's filter may also void its warranty.